 Marie de Gournay (1565–1645) was a French author, editor, and translator of Latin classics.

 De Gournay was born in Paris to Guillaume le Jars de Gournay and Jeanne de Hacqueville, both minor aristocrats.
 After her father’s death, her mother moved the family to their castle in Gournay-sur-Aronde.
-De Gournay did not receive a formal education, since, according to Marie-Thérèse Noiset (2006), “her mother simply wanted to initiate her into the womanly arts in order to marry her well.”
+De Gournay most likely did not receive a formal education.
+According to Marie-Thérèse Noiset (2006), “her mother simply wanted to initiate her into the womanly arts in order to marry her well.”
 Nonetheless, she was self-taught in Latin, classical philosophy, and contemporary French literature.
 At the age of eighteen, she discovered the works of prominent sixteenth-century philosopher, Michel de Montaigne, which would have a lasting impact on her life and thought.
 She developed a close friendship with Montaigne who considered her his “fille d’alliance” [adopted daughter].
 After the philosopher’s death in 1592, she was asked by his widow and friends to edit and publish his Essays in a new, expanded edition.
 De Gournay refused marriage and was a fixture in Paris’ salons, earning a living from her pen.
 Although she was mocked by many of her contemporaries for her unconventional life, she was recognized for her talents and given a state pension in 1634.